Learn AI

 Chatbots are reactive.
 Agents are persistent and can take actions.
 Here's the honest breakdown of which one a professional actually needs in 2026.

-Claude Code vs Claude.ai: Which One Do You Actually Need?
+Claude.ai vs Claude Cowork vs Claude Code: Which One Do You Need?

 MCP Servers Explained for Professionals: A No-Code Primer